 - Events – Create and host events that showcase the members and their platforms.

-- Education – Build certifications and educational materials for members and/or promote the individual certifications of Members.
+- Education – Build certifications and educational materials for members.

-- AI Ethics – Define a practical AI ethics framework the members can adopt as a best practice by Members.
+- AI Ethics – Define a practical AI ethics framework the members can adopt as best practices.